WiseLibs/wise-workers/README.md

 // pool.invoke() allows you to provide more options than pool.call() const compressedData = await pool.invoke('compress', {
 	args: [data],
-	transferList: [data.buffer], // Pass the ArrayBuffer into transferList });
+	transferList: [data.buffer], // Pass the ArrayBuffer in the transferList });
 ```